Return to home page

 Challenges

-• RMA Reform – The draft Spatial Planning Act requires the development of a Regional Spatial Plan to replace the individual district plans.
+• Resource Management Act Reform – the draft Spatial Planning Act requires the development of a Regional Spatial Plan to replace the individual District Plans.

 Opportunities

-• Economies of scale through partnering on procurement initiatives and major contracts
+• Economies of scale through partnering on joint initiatives.

-• How can we ensure our local communities’ voices are heard at the regional level?
+• How can we ensure our community's voice is heard at the regional level?